pedramnova/capybara-llm/README.md

-# A Chill but Powerful Lightweight LLM for Edge AI
+# 🦫 Capybara-LLM: A Chill but Powerful Lightweight LLM for Edge AI